 Day Trip

 Enjoy a day away from Barcelona on this trip to a magical place nestled on a mountain top above the clouds.
-Experience Montserrat where the myth comes to life before visiting an amazing winery in the hills for lunch and wine tasting.
+Experience Montserrat where the myth comes to life before visiting an amazing winery in the hills for lunch and wine tasting at an organic vineyard.

 See Prices

-5. La Boqueria
+5. Enter Foodie Heaven at La Boqueria Market

 Address: La Rambla, 91